Staff Profile

 Who am I?

 My Chair recognises the work I have contributed and continue to contribute to the discovery and impact in Authentic Music Education as a global educator, author, and speaker.
-Authentic Music Theory recognises that the discipline needs to place education into vocational and practical contexts, while protecting those contexts’ critical and theoretical dimensions.
+Authentic Music Theory supports a discipline which places education into vocational and practical contexts, while protecting those contexts’ critical and theoretical dimensions.
 I am an experienced leader across Higher Education with professional recognition as an Advance HE National Teaching Fellow (2021) and a Senior Fellow of the HEA.
 I am also a Quality Assurance Agency (QAA) Reviewer, an Advance HE qualified trainer for their professional development course for External Examiners, and a mentor/coach for colleagues in their professional educational development across the various disciplines.
 I am also husband to Nathalie, and father to two amazing kids (Belle and Evan).

 What are my beliefs and values for Higher Education?